oliverh57/Vision/README.md

 > This software is designed as a front end for cheap network cameras.
 For full operation with no modification it is advised that you use [MotionEye](https://github.com/ccrisan/motioneye).
 This code can easily be adapted however for operation with other cameras; see the guide on adapting this code [here](#)

+##change log

+###1.1.1
+Large Update to the way cameras are handled.
+The number of cameras can be dynamicly scaled.

+###1.0.2
+Bug fixes

+###1.0.1
+First Public release including many features such as:
+  - Snapshot support
+  - more simple install

 ### Attribution
 This code had been developed by Oliver Hynds and Robert Bradshaw - 08/10/2017